Ransomware : Your Crippling IT Disaster

-Getting back applications and information after a ransomware outage becomes a sprint against the clock as the targeted business fights to stop the spread and remove the ransomware and to resume enterprise-critical operations.
-Because ransomware takes time to spread, penetrations are frequently launched during weekends and nights, when successful penetrations are likely to take longer to detect.
-This compounds the difficulty of promptly marshalling and coordinating an experienced mitigation team.
+Getting back on-line applications and information following a crypto-ransomware attack becomes a race against time as the targeted organization fights to stop lateral movement and clear the virus and to restore enterprise-critical operations.
+Since ransomware requires time to move laterally, attacks are often sprung on weekends, when successful attacks tend to take longer to discover.
+This compounds the difficulty of quickly mobilizing and organizing a knowledgeable mitigation team.

-- Microsoft Active Directory
+- Active Directory

 - Exchange Server

-Download the Crypto-Ransomware Cleanup Case Study Datasheet
+Download the Ransomware Removal Case Study Datasheet